By using cloud - init,you can perform a variety of configuration tasks.

 Rerun

-with only the init modules:#/usr/bin/cloud - init -d init
+cloud - initwith only the init modules:#/usr/bin/cloud - init -d init -

 Rerun

-with all modules in the configuration:#/usr/bin/cloud - init -d modules
+cloud - initwith all modules in the configuration:#/usr/bin/cloud - init -d modules -

 Delete the